amandalucasp/launchbase/README.md

-# launchbase
+# Launchbase

-repo with the modules/projects related to the Launchbase course
+Repo with the modules/projects related to Launchbase bootcamp.